seffradev/ehd500/docs/paper/thesis.typ

 binaries with the system package manager and mark them as system-only in `xmake`.

-= Conclusions <sec:conclusions>
+== Conclusions <sec:conclusions>

-With plenty of additional work available, the prototype succeeded in its goal of being able to forward APDU packets.
+With plenty of additional work available, the prototypes succeeded in their goal of being able to forward APDU packets.
 With a protocol designed for managing SIM and UE state future work has a baseline to expand upon.
+This provided knowledge and experience useful for the design of the mediator.